Week 19: May

 1910

 President William H. Taft officially established a 1,583 square mile wilderness area of Montana, Glacier National Park.
-The park’s mountains are close to 170 million years older than the naming of Glacier, bearing rock that hold some of the most well-preserved fossils of early-life found on Earth.
+The park’s mountains are close to 170 million years older than the naming of Glacier, bearing rock that hold some of the most well-preserved fossils of early life found on Earth.
 Early European explorers had noted that the area was first inhabited by Native Americans; dominated by the Blackfeet in the east and the Flathead in the western regions.
 Under pressure, the Blackfeet ceded the mountainous parts of their treaty lands in to the federal government (1895).
-Today’s wildlife include many large mammals; Elk, moose, bighorn sheep, grizzly bears, and mountain goats.
+Today’s wildlife includes many large mammals, elk, moose, bighorn sheep, grizzly bears, and mountain goats.
 The name Glacier denotes the 150 glaciers present at the time of its designation at the end of the twentieth century’s first decade.
 Just 25 remain today.
 Due to climate change it is expected that all glaciers in the park may be gone by 2030. {003}

 5/12 of… 1846